pingcap/docs-dm/en/shard-merge-best-practices.md

     ) ENGINE=InnoDB DEFAULT CHARSET=latin1
     ```

+2. Add configuration in `task.yaml` to skip auto increment primary keys conflict checking: `ignore-checking-items: ["auto_increment_ID"]`.

-2. Start the full and incremental data migration task.
+3. Start the full and incremental data migration task.

-3. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from the upstream has already been merged and replicated to the downstream database.
+4. Run `query-status` to verify whether the data migration task is successfully processed and whether the data from the upstream has already been merged and replicated to the downstream database.

 ### Use a composite primary key